o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ---
 **NOTE**: Stale Settings Troubleshooting

-If the GameLauncher or ServerLauncher application is launched before the Asset Processor has the opportunity to update the `bootstrap.game.<config>.setreg` file, then  up-to-date settings might not load until until the next run of the launchers.
+If the GameLauncher or ServerLauncher application is launched before the Asset Processor has the opportunity to update the `bootstrap.game.<config>.setreg` file, then up-to-date settings might not be available until the next run of the Launchers.
 ---

 <a id="GemExistence"></a>